 Learn more at How to Grow and Care for Euphorbia.

 Toxicity of Euphorbia antiquorum

-Although Euphorbia antiquorum is harvested for local medicinal use, like all other Euphorbias, it produces a white milky sap that is toxic and can cause irritation to the skin and eye.
-It is best to keep the plant away from children and pets.
+Although Euphorbia antiquorum is harvested for local medicinal use, like all other Euphorbias, it produces a toxic white milky sap that can cause irritation to the skin and eyes.
+Therefore, it is best to keep the plant away from children and pets.

 - Back to genus Euphorbia